mulukavak/Hy-MAD-Seismic-Anomaly-Detection/README.md

     * Load the `Hy_MAD_sample.txt` data.
     * Inject a synthetic anomaly (as described in the Methodology section of the paper).
     * Generate the comparison plots between the **Classical Method** and **Hy-MAD**.

-## Citation
-Please note that this work is currently **under review**.
-If you wish to cite this repository in the future, please refer to the published version of the manuscript once available.

-* **Current Status:** Submitted to *Computers & Geosciences* (2026).
-* **Temporary Reference:**
-> Ulukavak, M. "Morphologically Robust Adaptive Thresholding Algorithm for the Detection of Seismic Precursors in Non-Stationary Geoelectric Signals: Hy-MAD" *Computers & Geosciences* (Submitted, 2026).

-## Contact
-For any questions regarding the code or reproducibility during the review process, please contact the corresponding author via the journal submission system or open an issue in this repository.